Tips for Staying Sober During the Holidays

 5. Enjoy Dancing

-Whether you decide to try out a new dance class at your gym or get up on the dance floor, dancing can enhance your feelings of power.
+Whether you decide to try out a new dance class at your gym or get out on the dance floor, dancing can enhance your feelings of power.

 Researcher Amy Cuddy from Harvard University found that how we move our bodies can impact our minds, and the practice of power posing (which are a lot of the poses we do when dancing) positively influences our feelings.